Older news is available in the News Archive (LINK).

 More information about the Integrating Spectral RTI phase of the Jubilees Palimpsest Project is available on the phase webpage (LINK).
 See also, “New Technology for Imaging Unreadable Manuscripts and Other Artifacts: Integrated Spectral Reflectance Transformation Imaging (Spectral RTI)” (LINK).
 For a shorter overview see the entry on “Spectral RTI” planned for the Brill Textual History of the Bible (LINK).

 Extended Spectrum is a new processing technique for spectral imaging captures.
 It utilizes all the captures of spectral imaging (including ultraviolet and infrared) and principal component analysis within the three categories of color natural to the human eye.
 The result is more natural than pseudocolor but simulates what we would see if human color perception had a wider range and higher resolution.
 The technique divides the spectral captures into three categories: the shortest wavelengths (blueish), the middle wavelenghts (greenish), and the longest wavelengths (reddish).
 Principal Component Analysis finds the greatest contrasts in each of the three categories, which are then mapped to the three channels of an RGB image.

 Roman-Period Egyptian Mummy Mask from the USC Archaeological Museum in Accurate Color (left) and Extended Spectrum (right).

-Documentation and training in various formats will be available through this site (barebones draft available July 2017 LINK).
+The NEH grant will also provide opportunities for on-site training during 2018–2019.
 Contact the project director, Todd Hanneken (firstname.lastname@example.org) or follow the project on Twitter (@thanneken) to follow the latest development as easy access to Spectral RTI unfolds.

 We believe that a permanent center for digital archaeology will create significant added value compared to a series of isolated projects.